briansimiyuj/doctor-appointment-app/README.md

     d.
 Display the doctor's name, date, time, and location
     e.
 Create two buttons, one for canceling the appointment and one for viewing the appointment details
       i.
-On clicking the cancel button, call the `showCancelAppointmentModal` function and pass the appointment as a parameter
+On clicking the cancel button, call the `showCancelAppointmentModal` function and pass the appointment as a parameter ii.
+On clicking the view button, navigate to the appointment details page

   8. If `showCancelModal` is true, mount the Cancel Appointment Modal and pass `appointmentToCancel`, `closeCancelModal`, and `cancelAppointment` as props